rvetere/loxobomised/README.md

 Afterwards you can just add scripts and in there add actions of "call a service" - just look for "shell my-command" and you can easily execute them.

-> Pro tip: use the developer tools of HA to call a service and see what the exact response is.
+> Pro tip: use the developer tools of HA to "call a service" with the shell command and see what the exact response is.
 Great for debugging ;-)